yx0419/MonthlyBudget/README.md

 # MonthlyBudget

-This program helps users to manage their budget for the current month.
+This program helps users to keep track of their budget for the current month.
 They can input description and amount of income/expense to the input box, and the new item will be added to the list at the bottom.
 At the top, the budget will be calculated and updated every time a user inputs or deletes item.